ckastner12/kangaroo-hangout-frontend/README.md

 Flatiron School Module 4 Project Frontend by [Christian Kastner](https://github.com/ckastner12)

-Krazy Poems is a program designed to liven up poems or text by identifying nouns, adjectives, verbs, and adverbs in a sentence and replacing them with other random words.
+Kangaroo Hangout is a program designed to liven up poems or text by identifying nouns, adjectives, verbs, and adverbs in a sentence and replacing them with other random words.
 You can also have your new krazy poem read aloud by a diverse set of different voices and even add music to the reading!

 ## Installation